BattletechModders/Abilifier/README.md

 Abilities with an optional new field "StartInCooldown" set to true will start the contract in their cooldown period.

+#### Ability use restricted by tags

+Abilities with an optional new array of string "RestrictedTags" will be unable to be used if the unit with the ability has any of the defined tags.
+Also applies to pilot tags.
+In addition, ability description text can now accept either `[RestrictedTags]` or `{11}` to parse the description tags into the description so you don't have to manually type them.

 ## New Module - Resolverator!
 **This module depends on CustomActivateableEquipment**